sneakysneak/docs/pages/connector-authentication/office-365.md

    **Client Secret**: Create a Password under Microsoft Azure portal > Azure Active Directory > App Registrations > Your Application > API Access > Keys.
 Copy and paste the password as the client secret.

-The Microsoft Office 365 connector is now set up!
-You can test it by installing it in one of your customer accounts.
+The Microsoft Office 365 Connector is now set up!
+You can test it by installing the Conneector and calling some Methods.